jakobkilian/unfolding-space-monitor/README.md

 The app is working quite fast and reliable but is – in very large parts – still in a draft state.
 So don't expect to much.
 The app is responsive to some degree but should always be used in landscape.

+I deleted the Source Sans TTF files due to unknown license situation.
+You have to add them manually to the `Assets/Fonts` folder.

 ## Install

 Just go to the latest release, download the attached build for your system and run.